hydra/FrSkyPixelOSD/doc/WIDGETS.md

 The graph widget displays an autoscaling and autoshifting graph that displays a value over time.
 Each time a new value is provided, all graph is shifted 1 pixel to the left and the new value is appended to the existing ones.
-By default, graphs batch updates in groups of 4 pixels to increase performance.
-For slowly updated graphs (e.g. > 1Hz), you can disable batching using the `WIDGET_GRAPH_OPTION_IMMEDIATE` option.
+By default, graphs are updated every time a new value is added.
+If you have a very frequenly updated graph, you can batch updates in groups of 4 pixels to increase performance by using the `WIDGET_GRAPH_OPTION_BATCHED` option.

 Due to the implementation of the graph, you should make sure no other elements are drawn over it, since the graph doesn't store the raw values you send it and instead manipulates the video memory